liu-bioinfo-lab/scHiCTools/README.md

 A computational toolbox for analyzing single cell Hi-C (high-throughput sequencing for 3C) data which includes functions for:
 1. Load single-cell HiC datasets
 2. Smoothing the contact maps with linear convolution, random walk or network enhancing
-3. Calculating embeddings for single cell HiC datasets efficiently with reproducibility measures include InnerProduct, fastHiCRep and Selfish
+3. Calculating embeddings for single cell HiC datasets efficiently with reproducibility measures include InnerProduct, HiCRep and Selfish

 ### Installation
   **Required Python Packages**